kbehyar/Credit_Risk_Analysis/README.md

 ## Summary:

 According to our test results, the technique of ensemble learning gives better results than under or oversampling.
-Ensemble learning (including Random Forest) works with many decision trees and collects all the from many "Weak Leaners" as a result our prediction, accuracy or reliability becomes better.
+Ensemble learning works with many decision trees and collects all the from many weak learning models as a result our prediction, accuracy or reliability becomes better.